+Jack Redman, estate agent to the Cheshire set and skilled juggler of complex relationships.
+Someone to break all the rules, or an unlikely hero?
+In this sequel to Wild Water Jack and Anna return to discover that history repeats itself.
+Anna’s long-awaited success as a serious artist is poised to happen, but her joy, along with her relationship with Jack, is threatened by old scores.
 Simon Banks is a depressed and unstable man with a plan.
 He wants to wipe out his past by buying a brighter future, but Jack Redman stands in his way.
 Will Jack ever escape the legacy of lies and deceit left by his ex-wife?
 Can Jack and Anna hold it all together, or will tragic repercussions from Jack’s past blow them apart forever?

-‘There is never a lull in the narrative, the plot is allowed to evolve beautifully, and there are some really lovely, light moments which offset the darker elements of the story.
+“There is never a lull in the narrative, the plot is allowed to evolve beautifully, and there are some really lovely, light moments which offset the darker elements of the story.
 All too often sequels can become a bit of damp squib with less on offer than what has gone before, but rest assured that this is not the case with Dark Water.”
 Jaffareadstoo (top 500 Amazon reviewer)

-The author is skilled in pacing resolutions and reveals, and in peppering the narrative with just enough relatively minor details of the character’s daily lives to make the whole seem credible and true to life.
+“The author is skilled in pacing resolutions and reveals, and in peppering the narrative with just enough relatively minor details of the character’s daily lives to make the whole seem credible and true to life.
 And the climax and its denouement are utterly gripping.
 There’s also a feeling there’s more to come ––something the epilogue sets up nicely.
 All very fitting for dramatisation.